Mjohnwright/clock-bell-counter/README.md

  *** There are some bugs in my code ***

-1. front end input time validation not activated - not working completely yet

-2. time scenarios that do not end with :00 are not accounted for
+1. START time scenarios that do not end with :00 are not accounted for

-3. may be some other time scenarios I have not though of
+2. may be some other time scenarios I have not thought of